SyedAli-GitHub/Scientific-Calculator/README.md

 # Scientific-Calculator
 This is a smart scientific calculator web based app which can perform mathematical calculations in easy and accurate way.
+Technology used- Javasrcipt, HTML and CSS